Hot Licks, Cold Steel & Truckers Favorites

-Hot Licks, Cold Steel & Truckers' Favorites is the second album by American rock band Commander Cody and His Lost Planet Airmen.
+Hot Licks, Cold Steel & Truckers' Favorites is the second album by American band Commander Cody and His Lost Planet Airmen.
 The album is an ode to truckers and songs about trucking, mixing classics of the genre like "Truck Drivin' Man" and "Looking at the World Through a Windshield" with the band's originals.
 It was released in 1972.

+It was also their second album to chart.
+Reaching a slightly worse position than their last album, peaking at No. 94 on the Billboard Top LPs.

 Critical reception

 On AllMusic, Jana Pendragon wrote, "Again, a groundbreaking release from the wildest band in country music during the '70s....
 With originals and some oldies, the Commander and his band make a big sound that is still reverberating through time....
 As with Lost in the Ozone, this is top-flight music in every regard that shows another side to this great band."

 Robert Christgau wrote, "This rocks and wails with almost all the coherence and feeling of the rockabilly it takes off from..."